Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Message-Passing Graph Neural Networks

-A multilayer MPGNN iteratively propagates a signal over a graph.
+A multilayer Message-Passing Neural Network (MPGNN) iteratively propagates a signal over a graph.
 At each step, the current representation of every node's neighbors are gathered, transformed, and combined to update the node's representation.
-Broadly speaking, a MPGNN can be defined as a collection of $L$ applications $(F^{(l)})_{1\le l\le L}$ that act as follows.
-Let $G\in\GG(V)$ be a graph with $n$ nodes, and $Z=Z^{(0)} \in \RR^{n\times d_0}$ be a signal on it.
+We synthesize these three operations into a single one for the sake of readability.
+Broadly speaking, an MPGNN can be defined as a collection of $L$ applications $(F^{(l)})_{1\le l\le L}$ that act as follows.
+Let $G$ be a graph with $n$ nodes, and $Z=Z^{(0)} \in \R^{n\times d_0}$ be a signal on it.
 At each layer, denoting $Z^{(l)}$ as the current state of the signal, $Z^{(l+1)}$ is computed node-wise by:

-So $Z^{(l+1)}$ is an $n \times d_{l+1}$ matrix.
-In~\eqref{eq: general message passing}, the $F^{(l)}$ take as arguments a vector, which is the current node's representation, and a multiset of \emph{pairs}.
+So $Z^{(l+1)}$ is a matrix in $\R^{n \times d_{l+1}}$.
+In~\cref{eq: general message-passing}, $F^{(l)}$ takes as arguments a vector, which is the current node's representation, and a multiset of \emph{pairs}.
 Each pair is composed of a node from the neighborhood of the running node, along with the corresponding edge weight.
-In the literature, the $F^{(l)}$ are often referred to as \emph{aggregations}~\cite{jegelka_theory_2022}.
+In the literature, the $F^{(l)}$ are often referred to as the \emph{aggregations}~\citep{jegelka_theory_2022}.
 Their main property is to ignore the order in which the neighborhood information is collected, through the use of a multiset.

 Depending on the context, the final output of the MPGNN may be a signal over the graph, or a single vector representation for the entire graph.
 Following the literature, we call these two versions respectively the \emph{equivariant} and the \emph{invariant} versions of the network.
-We denote $\Theta_G(Z)$ as the output in the first case and $\bar{\Theta}_G(Z)$ in the second case, where $\bar{\Theta}_G$ use an additional pooling operation over the nodes, $R: \RR^{n\times d_L} \to \RR^{d_L}$, called the \emph{readout}~\cite{jegelka_theory_2022} function:
+We denote $\Theta_G(Z)$ as the output in the first case and $\overline{\Theta}_G(Z)$ in the second case, where $\overline{\Theta}_G$ use an additional pooling operation over the nodes, $R: \R^{n\times d_L} \to \R^{d_L}$, called the \emph{readout}~\citep{jegelka_theory_2022} function: